GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         }

 Here we can see that with the `DATA_ADVANCED` callback, the device payload is the same as in the first invocation, but we have more metadata such as the `lqi` radio link quality indicator and the computed device location with Sigfox Atlas.
 If you do not need this additional metadata from your devices, you can disable the optional `DATA_ADVANCED` callback in your Sigfox backend.
-However, in many cases it's good to process and store the first payload immediately upon reception, and update your data store later on with the additional information from the `DATA_ADVANCED` callback.
+However, in many cases it's good to process and store the first payload immediately upon receipt, and update your data store later on with the additional information from the `DATA_ADVANCED` callback.

 ## Requesting downlink configurations from a device

-In Sigfox, devices have to request downlink messages from the network.
+In Sigfox, devices must request downlink messages from the network.
 They do this by setting a specific flag when transmitting a payload.
 In this integration, the callback responsible for handling the downlink requests is the `callback_data` Cloud Function.
 The function checks if the incoming request has the downlink request flag `ack` set to `True`.
 If it is, the function will query the Datastore database, using the Device Type value as the query key, and fetches the value of the `config` attribute in Datastore.
 The function then checks that the value is a maximum of 8 bytes long, as in the Sigfox specifications; if it is, the function will return the `config` value to Sigfox backend in its response.
 The Sigfox backend will then send the configuration downlink to the device.

 **Figure 10.** Downlink sequence diagram